slotThe/slotThe.github.io/research.md

   anti-Drinfeld double of a Hopf monad.
 As an application the connection with the pivotality of Drinfeld centres and their underlying categories is discussed.

-- *[Diagrammatics for Comodule Monads]* <span class="floatright">[@halbig23:diagr-comod-monad]</span> \
-  Joint work with Sebastian Halbig.

-  We extend Willerton's [@Willerton2008] graphical calculus for bimonads to comodule monads, a monadic interpretation of module categories over a monoidal category.
-As an application, we prove a version of Tannaka–Krein duality for these structures.

 ## Preprints